-Did you that there are many ways to get rid of fluids retained by our bodies?
+Did you that there are many ways to get rid of excess fluids retained by our bodies?

-Our bodies are complex organisms made up of several inter-connecting systems, which need proper treatment and good maintenance to keep working in harmony.
-If we don’t take care of our bodies, we’ll of course be more likely to run into problems.
+Our bodies are complex organisms made up of several inter-connecting systems, all of which need proper treatment and good maintenance to keep working well together.
+If we don’t take care of our bodies, then we’ll be more likely to run into problems.

 This is what happens in the case of fluid retention, which is a very common and unpleasant ailment.

 Fluid retention can end up affecting the sufferer for long periods of time – and since it’s also commonly an indicator of other ailments, it’s important to seek professional medical advice as soon as possible.

 As the name suggests, fluid retention – also known as edema – is what happens when fluid builds up in different parts of the body.

 In general, it’s due to poor drainage of fluid from the tissue of our bodies.
 The legs and the abdomen are the areas of the body most commonly affected by this complaint.

 When everything in our bodies is functioning as it should, the lymphatic system takes charge of draining fluid out of our tissue, making sure it doesn’t accumulate.
 However, if the lymphatic system is struggling for some reason, it won’t be able to cope with the amount of fluid present in the tissue.